testingisdocumenting/znai/td-documentation-cli/documentation/snippets/java.md

 When you need to extract a specific method body use `include-java` plugin.

-Consider a file
+Consider the file below:

 :include-java: HelloWorld.java

-Specifying a method name to extract its full definition or only its body.
+You can specify a method name to extract its full definition, or display only its body.

     :include-java: HelloWorld.java {entry: "sampleMethod", bodyOnly: true}